THE PREDICTIVE ANALYTICS OPERATION

 WHAT MAKES THIS COURSE UNIQUE

-This course does not restrict or skew the presentation of data mining methods through a single product.
-Rather, the Model Development course gives broad consideration of the capabilities and limitations of all resources from a vendor-neutral perspective.
+This course does not restrict or skew the presentation of machine learning methods through a single product.
+Rather, the Model Development course gives broad consideration of predictive analytics from a purely vendor-neutral perspective.

-Live modeling demonstrations projected from the presenter’s machine will precede the follow-along lab exercises.
-The demonstrations will reveal what works… as well as what doesn’t.
-The instructor will show how to evaluate various features and available products based upon strengths, limitations, value and general performance.
+Live modeling demonstrations will precede follow-along exercises.
+Participants will directly experience the natural messiness of data mining to discover what really works, as well as what doesn’t and why.
+The instructor will show how to evaluate various features and available products based upon strengths, limitations, function, value and general performance.

-The highly seasoned faculty possesses a wealth of pragmatic experience in applying predictive analytics across industries in current real-world applications.
-This course, like no other, insists upon making predictive analytics purposeful, measurable and actionable in a business or organizational setting.
+As active consultants on large organization analytic implementations, each member of TMA’s seasoned faculty possesses a wealth of practical experience in applying predictive analytics across industries.
+This course, like no other, insists upon making predictive analytics purposeful, measurable and actionable in a larger and more complex organizational setting.

-While this course is designed to be taken independently, it is important to understand its place and function within the overall Predictive Analytics & Data Mining Course Series.
+While this course is designed to be taken independently, it is helpful to understand its place and function within the overall ‘The Predictive Analytics Operation’ comprehensive course.

 Participants need only supply a laptop computer with Microsoft Excel.
-Instructions on how to download lab data and any analytic tools will be provided in the preparatory email.
-The instructor can assist participants with any preparation during breaks, and before or after class.
+Instructions on how to download lab data and any analytic tools will be provided in a preparatory email.
+The instructor can assist attendees with any preparation during breaks, and before or after class.

 - View the full Core Concepts Topic Outline